Estimated median graduate earnings based on publicly available data.

-Graduates of Wesleyan College earn a median salary of $44,317 per year 10 years after starting college, compared to the US national average of $45,000.
-This puts Wesleyan College graduates -2% below the national median.
+Graduates of Wesleyan College earn a median salary of $44,317 per year 10 years after starting college.
+This puts Wesleyan College graduates -2% below the US national average of $45,000.

 Tuition at Wesleyan College is $27,650 for in-state students and $27,650 for out-of-state students.
 The average net price after financial aid is $12,724 per year.